General Brand Guide Questions

-A listing of available templates may be found at the top of the page.
+A listing of available templates may be found on our Print and Digital Templates page.
 We are developing additional templates and examples for reference, which will be added.
-If you don’t see a template you need, please contact email@example.com.
+If you don’t see a template you need, please contact the Brand Team.

 I need to design communications materials and don’t know where to start.
 Who should I contact for more information?

 Start by connecting with the communications contact for your college or unit.
-If your unit does not have a communications contact, email firstname.lastname@example.org.
+If your unit does not have a communications contact, please contact the Brand Team.

 How do I make my communications AODA compliant?

 All people communicating on behalf of the University of Guelph must produce communications materials that comply with the Accessibility for Ontarians with Disabilities Act (AODA).

 Do I need to have my external communications approved by someone?